bennypinkas/bennypinkas.github.io/index.markdown

 ### Short bio:
 - I am an [IACR Fellow](https://iacr.org/fellows/2022/pinkas.html)
+- I am a professor at [Bar Ilan University](https://biu.ac.il/en)
-- From September 2022 to October 2024 I worked at [Aptos Labs](https://aptoslabs.com/).
+- From September 2022 to October 2024 I worked at [Aptos Labs](https://aptoslabs.com/)
 - From 2019 to 2022 I was the director of the BIU Center for Research in Applied Cryptography and Cyber Security
+- From 2017 to 2022, I was an affiliate member of the [VMware Research Group](https://x.com/vmwareresearch?lang=en)
 - During the 2011/2 academic year I was on sabbatical at [Google Research](http://www.google.com/).
 I previously worked at the [University of Haifa](https://cs.hevra.haifa.ac.il/index.php/en/), at HP Labs in Haifa and in Princeton, and at [STAR Labs](http://web.archive.org/web/*/http:/www.star-lab.com/), [Intertrust Technologies](http://www.intertrust.com/).
 - Before that I was a Ph.D. student of [Moni Naor](http://www.wisdom.weizmann.ac.il/%7Enaor) at the [Weizmann Institute of Science](http://www.wisdom.weizmann.ac.il/).